 Dietary systems can be borderline as divisive and polarizing as any political or religious discussion.
 But aside from water, there's one thing almost every dietary dogma under the sun can agree with: the power of green.
 So, what is it that makes this class of food so celebrated?

 The biggest key behind the healthy prowess of greens is the very component that makes them green: chlorophyll.
 Chlorophyll is an antioxidant found in plants that transforms the sunshine energy they absorb into fuel through photosynthesis.
 Chlorophyll is often called “the blood of plants,” and interestingly enough, is remarkably similar to the hemoglobin in human blood!
 The only difference between them is that chlorophyll carries magnesium in its center, while hemoglobin carries iron.
-This is one of the reasons why consuming chlorophyll-rich foods like Wheatgrass can help us build our own blood, giving us the nutrients we need to create our own oxygen-carrying red blood cells.
+This is one of the reasons why consuming chlorophyll-rich foods like wheatgrass can help you build your own blood, giving you the nutrients needed to create your own oxygen-carrying red blood cells.
 Clearly, there's a reason why you feel so energized eating “green!”

 Getting enough vitamins and minerals from naturally occurring sources is a challenge for many, but green foods offer up the micronutrient goods in heaps.
 Immune-boosting vitamins like beta carotene and vitamin C are plentiful in foods like kale and spinach, which are also brimming with essential minerals like magnesium and calcium.
 Even hard-to-source nutrients, such as vitamin K (essential for strong bones, blood clotting and adrenal activity) are abundant in broccoli and asparagus.

 Green foods come in all varieties, and should be consumed whenever and wherever possible.
-Sure, you can have a big salad, but don't forget to boost your smoothie with some protein-rich greens, make yourself a dreamy Matcha latte or even sneak a little powdered Wheatgrass into your next party dip.
+Sure, you can have a big salad, but don't forget to boost your smoothie with some protein-rich greens, make yourself a dreamy matcha latte or even mix some wheatgrass powder into your homemade hummus.
 There are endless ways to go green!